Canada: Foreign Investment Review

-- direct acquisitions of a Canadian business require approval only if the aggregate book value of the assets of the entity carrying on the Canadian business and all other entities in Canada control of which is being directly or indirectly acquired in the transaction is equal to or greater than C$369 million (2015 threshold); and
+- a direct acquisition of the Canadian business requires approval if the aggregate book value of the assets of the target entity carrying on the Canadian business and all other entities in Canada, control of which is being directly or indirectly acquired in the transaction, is equal to or greater than C$5 million; and

 National security review